Micronesian navigation: 20th Century navigators

 Mau Piailug was the best-known teacher of traditional, non-instrument wayfinding methods for open-ocean voyaging.
 He was a master navigator from the Carolinian island of Satawal.
 He earned the title of master navigator (palu) by the age of eighteen in 1950; which involved the sacred initiation ritual known as Pwo.
 As he neared middle age, he grew concerned that the practice of navigation in Satawal would disappear as his people became acculturated to Western values.
 In the hope that the navigational tradition would be preserved for future generations, Mau shared his knowledge with the Polynesian Voyaging Society (PVS).
 With Mau's help, PVS recreated and tested lost Hawaiian navigational techniques on the Hōkūle‘a, a modern reconstruction of a double-hulled Hawaiian voyaging canoe.

-Hipour was a master navigator from the navigational school of Weriyeng and the island of Puluwat. which greatly reinvigorated interest in traditional Pacific celestial navigation.
+Hipour was a master navigator from the navigational school of Weriyeng and the island of Puluwat.
 In 1969, Hipour accompanied David Henry Lewis on his ketch Isbjorn from Puluwat in Chuuk to Saipan in the Northern Mariana Islands, and back, using traditional navigation techniques; a distance of approximately 1,000 km each way.

 In April 1970, Repunglug and Repunglap, half-brothers, navigated from Satawal to Saipan in a traditional Carolinian outrigger canoe, which was approximately 26 ft long, and equipped with a canvas sail.
 This voyage was understood on Satawal to be the first time in the 20th century that a traditional canoe had made the voyage to Saipan.
 While they used a small boat compass, they relied on their knowledge of traditional stellar navigation and wave patterns to sail approximately 52 mi to West Fayu, where they waited for favourable winds before continuing on the 422 mi voyage to Saipan.
 They later made the return journey to Satawal.